shnhrrsn/homebridge-camera-ffmpeg-ufv/README.md

 - apiPort is the port your admin portal is listening on, usually 7080 or 7443.
 - apiProtocol is either http or https.
 - apiKey is the API key you noted earlier.
+- motionSensors (optional) lets you disable motion sensors from the homebridge plugin.
+Must equal false to disable.

 Start or restart homebridge to update the configuration.